 UPMC is committed to health equity and closing the gap within marginalized communities by providing quality experiences to all patients of all backgrounds.

-In 1978, San Francisco artist Gilbert Baker created the rainbow flag — a flag that represents Lesbian, Gay, Bisexual, Transgender, Questioning (LGBTQ) pride.
+In 1978, San Francisco artist Gilbert Baker created the rainbow flag — a flag that represents Lesbian, Gay, Bisexual, Transgender, Questioning (LGBTQIA+) pride.

 While there are many opinions around the rainbow itself, one thing is certain: The six specific colors represent the diversity of community.